syncfusion-content/windowsforms-docs/WindowsForms/PDF/Forms.md

 document.Close()

+{% endhighlight  %}

 ### Adding List box field

 A scrollable List Box contains several text items, one or more of that can be selected as the field value.
 PdfListBoxField is used to create the ListBox field in PDF forms.

-[C#]
+{% highlight c# %}